-To make your learning journey more straightforward, we’ve created a study plan – your roadmap to successful project completion!
+To make your learning journey more straightforward, we’ve created a study plan – your roadmap to successful track completion!

 Your study plan contains everything you need to reach your learning goal.
 Once you select a project, we create a tailored study plan to guide you through project completion.
 Completing project stages and required topics will advance you further in the project.